flycrum/mmm-typed-vuex/README.md

 On the flip-side, however, is the fact that once you write a vuex module, the rest of the app can effortlessly use it.
-No more banging your head against the wall trying to figure out the store structure or refactor some part of it.
-Is it worth the extra initial setup?
+No more banging your head against the wall trying to figure out the store structure or dealing with the fallout from refactoring all the string references scrattered throught your code.
+Is it worth the extra setup?
 That's for you to decide.
 For me, the answer is a resounding, "YES!".
-Once I'm done writing a store and am back to building out components and services, the last thing I want to do is needlessly wrestle with the store.
+Once I'm done writing a store and am back to building out components and services, the last thing I want to do is to needlessly wrestle with the store.

 ### Other ideas